LiaScript/docs/README.md

                                --{{2}}--
-It is possible to re-run the example, but you can also make changes, such as the number of loops.
+It is possible to rerun the example, but you can also make changes, such as the number of loops.
 When you execute your modified example, a new version will be added to the end of the list.
-It is possible to go back and forth between versions and if a previous version gets modified, this will create append also new version.
+It is possible to go back and forth between versions, and if a previous version gets modified, this will also append a new version.

 ### Projects

                 --{{0}}--
-Multiple different code snippets can be combined to form a larger projects too.
+Multiple different code snippets can be combined to form larger projects too.
-It requires to write them in a row.
+It requires writing them in sequence, without empty lines in between.
-You can give them names, if you add a second parameter after the highlighting definition.
+You can give them names by adding a second parameter after the highlighting definition.
-Add a `+` or `-` to the front of your filename, in order to indicate, if it should be visible by default or not.
+Add a `+` or `-` to the front of your filename to indicate whether it should be visible by default or not.

                 --{{1}}--
-As previously mentioned the `@input` macro gets substituted by the input of the editor, but you can pass also a number to indicate which macro should be substituted by which code block (`@input(0)` is equivalent to `@input`).
+As previously mentioned, the `@input` macro gets substituted by the input of the editor, but you can also pass a number to indicate which macro should be substituted by which code block (`@input(0)` is equivalent to `@input`).

 ```` markdown
 ``` js     -EvalScript.js